|As Big As The Sky

 Ai Weiwei: set design, film

-premiered 11 June 2015 in Amsterdam in coproduction with the Holland Festival
+premiered 11 June 2015, Muziekgebouw, Amsterdam, with the Holland Festival

 In China you can dream.
 Everywhere cities are being built at a stroke, and fantastical ideas turning into concrete and steel.
 But when dreams can become reality, be careful what you dream …